cloudposse-terraform-components/aws-global-accelerator/src/README.md

 # Component: `global-accelerator`

-This component is responsible for provisioning AWS Global Accelerator and its listeners.
+This component provisions AWS Global Accelerator and its listeners.
 ## Usage

 **Stack Level**: Global